A Little Opera in Happy Valley

 I can’t believe it’s taken me more than half a lifetime to see The Marriage of Figaro, but I’m very glad I got to see this Penn State rendition of it.
 If you’re in town this weekend, I highly recommend you check it out.

 Tina Hay, editor

 P.S.
 Penn State Live has posted 10 of my photos from last night’s rehearsal—you can see ’em here.

-Entry filed under: Arts & Architecture, Campus events, State College, Undergraduate education, Undergraduate students, University Park.
+Entry filed under: State College, University Park.
 Tags: Aidan Davis, Beverly Patton, breeches role, Chris Hollobaugh, Institute for Arts and Humanistic Studies, Julia Wolcott, Kate Scally, Liz Walton, Marriage of Figaro, Mozart, Penn State Opera, Penn State School of Music, Ted Christoper, trouser role.